When You Should Quit Church

 The Broken Tea Cup & Grandma Moore’s Garden

-I was reading someone’s post today and it reminded me of a childhood experience I had.
 This is a story for all those who have been broken and pieced back together.
-My mother was always a very active woman and it was a rare occasion that my mother was not busy cleaning, cooking, baking, praying or doing something in the church.
-On one occasion, she and I went to someone’s home and as the adults were busy doing what adults do, I slowly meandered around the home and came across a glass case of cups and saucers.
-I wasn’t that much into child tea parties but I was intrigued by how many tea cups were all in this one case.
-My imagination was captivated by all the people an adult tea party would have and I thought of what it would look like with each of these cups full of tea or coffee.
-I could see the cakes, cookies, small salads or sandwiches that these cups and saucers would accompany.
-I am intrigued by taste and so my imagination went soaring and I enjoyed the thought of all the fun it would be to taste these delightful treats.
+My mother was always a very active woman, and it was a rare occasion that my mother was not busy cleaning, cooking, baking, praying, or doing something in the church.
+On one occasion, she and I went to someone’s home, and as the adults were busy doing what adults do, I slowly meandered around the home and came across a glass case of cups and saucers.
+I wasn’t that much into children’s tea parties, but I was intrigued by how many teacups were all in this one case.
+My imagination was captivated by all the people an adult tea party would have, and I thought of what it would look like with each of these cups full of tea or coffee.
+I could see the cakes, cookies, small salads, or sandwiches that these cups and saucers would accompany.
+I am intrigued by taste, and so my imagination went soaring and I enjoyed the thought of all the fun it would be to taste these delightful treats.
 This beautiful case had captured my childhood imagination and I could see myself sitting at a beautiful table in a garden eating all the goodies and sipping the tea.

 Surrender